Frequent Asked Questions (FAQs)

 It depends on the nature of the cases.
 In our four major practice areas, immigration law and patent/trademark law are federal laws in nature and a lawyer licensed in any of the 50 states in the U.S. can represent the clients before USCIS or USPTO.
-For health law, if you are dealing with federal agencies such as FDA, it is not a problem.
-Otherwise we may only represent you in the Texas courts since currently we only have lawyers licensed in the state of Texas.
+In fact, we have already represented clients who live and work in more than forty states.
+For health law, if you are dealing with federal agencies such as the FDA, it is not a problem.
+Otherwise, we may only represent you in the Texas courts since currently we only have lawyers licensed in the state of Texas.
 Anyway, talk to us and we can probably refer your case to an experienced lawyer licensed in the proper state.

 2. Lawyers are really expensive, I am not sure whether I can afford it.

 At Hao Law, we understand the feeling of our clients since most of our clients are individuals or small businesses.
 Budget is often their first and most important concern.
 Our fees are competitive as compared to big firms and most similar-sized firms.
 We also offer flexible fee structures.
 For most immigration cases, the fee is flat and normally the client needs only to pay 50% of the attorney’s fees as a retainer.
 For patent and health law cases, the fee is based on the actual time we spend, but normally we give an estimation of the total costs during the initial consultation.
 In some cases, we also offer “no success, no fee” service.
 Remember, we are an individual/small business-friendly law firm.

 3. This case is easy.
 I am a Ph.D and I can handle it by myself.
 Why bother hiring a lawyer?